ericdata/linux_learn/README.md

 # linux_learn
-this project creates to learn the drivers of the linux.
+this project creates to record the learning and coding way.